sidewayss/rAF/README.md

   •	Create a minimal syntax that is both flexible and forgiving.<br>
   •	Make it fully object-oriented within the confines of JavaScript.<br>
   •	Assume a “modern browser” that supports ES6.<br>
+  •	Build in callbacks for flexibility and the ability to meet as-yet-unknown requirements.<br>
   •	Use my recently built home page animations as functional requirements and a test bed.
 Ensure that all the exceptional situations are handled.
-There are ~100 separate animations, most of which work together as parts of larger animations.<br>
+There are ~100 separate animations, most of which work together as parts of larger animations.
-  •	Build in callbacks for flexibility and the ability to meet as-yet-unknown requirements.

 Structure:<br>
 raf.js has three sub-libraries that wrap each other like nesting dolls (inner to outer order):<br>